mrzamaniiii/Iot-Parking-Sensor-Energy-Optimization/README.md

 > Lifetime is derived from measured power (mW) × duration (s) and calculated energy (J).
 See Jupyter notebooks and report for exact computations.

 ➡️ [Simulate project on Wokwi](https://wokwi.com/projects/425241064895099905)

----

-> 🧪 Part of IoT Challenge 1 – focused on real-world energy-aware system design for smart cities and parking automation.